WordPress vs Google Sites: Which is Better for You?

 ii) Google Sites

 Google Sites does not give the anticipated emphasis on search engine optimization.
 It lacks detailed control over meta-tags such as title and description, and setting a user-friendly URL requires manual effort.
-Features like Sitemaps and Robots.txt files are also absent.
+Features such as Sitemaps and Robots.txt files are also missing.

 Despite these limitations, websites created on Google Sites are still search-friendly and load quickly.
 They include the HTTPS protocol and are well-optimized for search engine ranking.
 Learn more in our complete guide to Google Sites SEO.

-When you integrate with HubSpot, it provides additional SEO tools, covering aspects like keyword research, link building, and keyword implementation.
+When you integrate with HubSpot, it provides additional SEO tools that cover aspects such as keyword research, link building, and keyword implementation.
 This integration helps in establishing a robust SEO strategy for your website.

 Verdict